PaulmannLighting/ezsp/README.md

 The integration layer translates EZSP callbacks into `apis_saltans_hw::Event`, including network-up/down/open/closed events, child join/leave events, trust-center join/rejoin/leave events, and incoming APS messages.
-It also aggregates scan callbacks for `NcpDriver` scan calls and correlates `messageSent` callbacks with outgoing message tags.
-Outgoing `NcpDriver` frames use the frame metadata for the APS profile and cluster; unicast calls use the requested destination endpoint, while multicast and broadcast calls use the profile's broadcast endpoint.
+It also aggregates scan callbacks for `Driver` scan calls and correlates `messageSent` callbacks with outgoing message tags.
+Outgoing `Driver` frames use the frame metadata for the APS profile and cluster; unicast calls use the requested destination endpoint, while multicast and broadcast calls use the profile's broadcast endpoint.
 Unicast sends target one destination endpoint per